The following information is an attempt to answer some

 college.
 The SAT assesses how well you analyze and solve problems—skills

 you learned in school that you'll need in college.
 The SAT is made up

-of three sections: critical reading, math (includes Algebra 1, Geometry
+of three sections: reading, writing and language, and math (includes Algebra 1, Geometry

-& Algebra 2), and written English.
+& Algebra 2).
 Therefore, it is recommended that

 students complete Algebra 2 at least by the Spring Semester of their